RobTrew/tree-tools/FoldingText scripts/Import Export/2012-12-05-import-OPML-file.md

 {{page.description}}

-An applescript which offers a file choose dialog, allowing to you browse to, and import, an OPML file.
+An applescript which offers a file choose dialog, enabling to you to select and import an OPML file, which becomes an OPML outline.

 ![Choose file dialog](https://raw.github.com/RobTrew/tree-tools/master/FoldingText%20scripts/Import%20Export/OpenOPML.png)